(A) What is a group living arrangement?

 (J) What must the group living arrangement do with the remaining benefits when an assistance group leaves?

-(2) If the benefits have already been issued and the assistance group leaves the group living arrangement prior to the sixteenth day of the month, the facility shall provide the assistance group with one-half of its monthly benefit allotment.
+(1) If the benefits have already been issued and the assistance group leaves the group living arrangement , the facility shall provide the assistance group with a prorated amount of its monthly benefit allotment based on the number of days in the month that the household resided in the facility.

-(4) The group living arrangement shall, if possible, provide the assistance group with a change report form to report the change of address and any other change in circumstances after leaving the group living arrangement .
+(2) The group living arrangement shall, if possible, provide the assistance group with a change report form to report the change of address and any other change in circumstances after leaving the group living arrangement.
 The group living arrangement shall also advise the assistance group to return the form to the appropriate county agency within the timeframe outlined in rule 5101:4-7-01 of the Administrative Code.

 (K) Can a group living arrangement redeem SNAP benefits?